bcc-code/BMM-Website/README.md

 ---------------------------

 **1. Install [NodeJS](http://nodejs.org/) and open Terminal / CMD**
 !! grunt-node-sass is not compatible with newer versions of nodejs.
-So make sure that `node -v` is <= 10.x.x !! (maybe consider using nvm (node version manager))
+So make sure that `node -v` is <= 10.x.x !!
+(maybe consider using nvm (node version manager) `nvm use v10.24.1`)

 **2. Install Yeoman, Bower and Yeoman generator**
 ```